Redacted resume screening

 Resume + blind screening = objective reviews

-PII is redacted to stay focused on SKAs.
+PII is redacted to enable the reviewer to stay focused on SKAs.

-A light gray color is used to redact information to almost blend with the background.
+A light gray color is used to redact information and smoothly blend into the background.

-Reviewers see the original resume with PII redacted
+Reviewers view the original resume with PII redacted.

-While reviewing the resume the review applies an objective score.
+While reviewing the resume, the reviewer provides an objective score.